 St Johns Wood Scouts

-For Boys and Girls aged 5 to 25 and Adults of All Ages
+For Girls and Boys aged 5 to 26 and Adults of All Ages

 What is Scouting?

-St Johns Wood Scouts, located in Ashgrove / The Gap, is a strong local group of the world's largest youth movement with 50 million Scouts worldwide and provides Scout training, new friends and life building experiences to girls and boy from age 5 to 26 and youth are welcome to join year round.
+St Johns Wood Scouts (Ashgrove West) is a strong local group of the world's largest youth movement with 50 million Scouts worldwide and provides Scout training, new friends and life building experiences to girls and boy from age 5 to 26 and youth are welcome to join year round.

 St Johns Wood Scouts are located in Ashgrove Scenic Reserve on the corner of the Gresham Street and Waterworks Road (547 Waterworks Road Ashgrove).
 Our Carpark entry is on Waterworks Rd immediately inbound from Gresham St (where the bikeway starts).